pranavraaghav/tree-of-eridarra/README.md

 **It should look something like this**:
 TOKEN= JfnDFKShFEHASFHDhSD.fdafLUhdshfds
-(I mashed my keys to get that value, don't bother trying to use that^)
+(I mashed my keyboard to get that value, don't bother trying to use that^)

 Run main.py and boom, you should have a working bot.